Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/CoreConceptsAndBasicUsage/ExpertContentManagement.md

-- Customizing content placement
+- In-depth content customization with Layouts
-	- Dynamic Forms
+	- Master Layouts
-	- Dynamic Layouts
+	- Building a grid
-- Auditing content
+	- Using advanced elements like the Shape element
-	- Audit Trail
+- Auditing content with Audit Trail

 Time requirement: 1h 30m